-Normal vital signs change with age, sex, weight, exercise tolerance, and overall health.
+Normal vital signs change with age, sex, weight, exercise capability, and overall health.

 Normal vital sign ranges for the average healthy adult while resting are:

 - Blood pressure: 90/60 mm/Hg to 120/80 mm/Hg

 - Breathing: 12 to 18 breaths per minute

 - Pulse: 60 to 100 beats per minute